Skip to content

 Set CodeFusion Studio SDK path

-Change your SDK path if prompted or manually configure it in user settings.
+Set or update your SDK path when prompted, or configure it manually in user settings.

 2. Search for cfs.sdk.path.

-3. Set the path to your CodeFusion Studio SDK installation directory.
-For example, C:\analog\cfs\1.1.0 on Windows.
+3. Set the path to your CodeFusion Studio SDK installation directory, making sure it points to the correct version.
+For example, C:\analog\cfs\2.2.0 on Windows.

 Note: You may need to restart VS Code after setting the path.